 \subsection{Accuracy and Scalability}

 The heuristic replaces combinatorial optimization with a sequence of fast linear passes.
-To validate this approach, we benchmarked the heuristic against the MIQP solver on a set of 3,430 subsampled optimization tasks (see Appendix \ref{appendix:miqp} for full details).
+We benchmarked the heuristic against the MIQP solver on a set of 3,430 subsampled optimization tasks (see Section~\ref{appendix:miqp} for full details).

-The results confirm that the heuristic provides a high-quality approximation.
 The mean absolute difference between the exact and heuristic MRCI is less than $0.001$, and over $96\%$ of estimates fall within a $1\%$ tolerance of the true global optimum.
-In terms of scalability, the heuristic scales approximately linearly in $T\times \mid \mathcal F \mid$ and give typical times, whereas the exact solver’s runtime increases fast with the sample size, reaching already 200 seconds when we run the optimization algorithm in datasets with $140$ observations.
-Given these results, we treat $\widehat{\MRCI}(D;\mathcal F)$ as an accurate and scalable proxy for the maximal concentration consistent with local discriminability.
+The heuristic scales approximately linearly in $T\times \mid \mathcal F \mid$, whereas the exact solver's runtime increases rapidly with sample size, reaching an average of 200 seconds for datasets with $140$ observations.
+We therefore treat $\widehat{\MRCI}(D;\mathcal F)$ as an accurate and scalable proxy for the maximal concentration consistent with the activation discipline.